antonovmike/scale_finder_2/README.md

 Find out how to implement some algorithms for calculating each of diatonic scales, fox example: E flat major, A minor.

 TODO:
 Convert wrong accidentals to correct ones for example C sharp major should be D flat major.
-Because we don't want to use weird cases like E sharp wich is F or Fb wich is E and C sharp witch is H and Hb wich is C.
+Because we don't want to use weird cases like E sharp which is F or Fb which is E and C sharp which is H and Hb which is C.

 Note H is also known as B, but I really don't like B flat - Bb.
 So I use H instead.